Remember that original research articles will have sections titled: Methods/Methodology, Results, Conclusions

 At the top of the search page, there is a link that says “Choose Databases.”
 Click that link to add in other databases related to your topic.
 This allows you to search multiple databases at one time and have results from all of them show up in one results list.
 Add in the other 2 resources listed above by checking the box next to the name of the resource in the pop-up window.

 Then enter your search terms.
 You can also search the resources listed above individually, if you would like.
-Remember to add in a keyword related to "aged" to ensure your articles focus on that population.

 After you click the icon to get the citation, you can highlight, copy, and paste the APA-formatted citation into your document.
 Always be sure to double-check your copied citations, though.
 Sometimes formatting, such as italics and hanging indents, aren’t correct.
 Information is typically in the correct order, but good to double-check that as well.

 Enter your terms in the search box.
 On the left side of the results list, you'll have options to limit to articles published within a specific date range, and by type of article (such as randomized controlled trial).